scala/scala.epfl.ch/records/2023-Q3-roadmap.md

 This is not efficient because any new “Quick fix” requires additional work in both IntelliJ and Metals.

-Instead, we would like the compiler itself to produce structured information that could be automatically processed by the IDEs.
-Thus, providing a “Quick fix” would only require some little work in the compiler, and the result would be available in both IntelliJ and Metals.
+In the past months, we started applying the necessary changes to the tool chain to provide structured information that can directly be consumed by IDEs to provide such “Quick fixes”.

+In Q3, we will continue this effort.
+You can follow our progress [here](https://github.com/lampepfl/dotty/issues/14904).

 #### Scala Debugger